BONSAMURAIS/BONSAI-reproducibility/README.md

 ## Setup Virtuoso
+Follow the following guide from the following url to setup virtuoso: `https://people.cs.aau.dk/~matteo/notes/virtuoso-setup-on-docker.html`

 ## Load Triples
 From the isql command line, execute each of the following lines, one at a time, to import all graphs: